You Will Be My Witnesses

-The questions the angles asked the disciples is still applicable to us:
+The questions the angels asked the disciples on the day of ascension is still applicable to us:

 “Men of Galilee, why do you stand looking up toward heaven?
 This Jesus, who has been taken up from you into heaven, will come in the same way as you saw him go into heaven.”
 (Acts 1:11)

 We do not have time to waste.
 Let us get on with the true task of the Church.
 Jesus may come at any moment.
 We should be living holy lives with our lamps full all the time.
 But our concern must be for the lost.
 We were once lost and someone witnessed to us.
-If we love Jesus then we will keep his commandments.
+If we love Jesus then we will obey him.
 His great commission is all the more important today as we approach the close of the Church age.